KenKundert/shlib/README.rst

    |  O, o: Capture, or do not capture, stdout
    |  E, e: Capture, or do not capture, stderr
    |  M, m: Merge, or do not merge, stderr into stdout (M overrides E, e)
-   |  W, s: Wait, or do not wait, for command to terminate before proceeding
+   |  W, w: Wait, or do not wait, for command to terminate before proceeding

 If a letter corresponding to a particular option is not specified, the default is used for that option.
 In addition, one of the following may be given, and it